The best way to address poor work performance with employees

 There are always unpleasant parts of a manager’s role, chief among them: addressing poor work performance on your team.
-As uncomfortable as it is to broach the subject of underperformance it’s a manager’s job to have these difficult yet formative discussions.
+As uncomfortable as it is to broach the subject of underperformance, it’s a manager’s job to have these difficult yet formative discussions.

 What is poor work performance?

-Poor performance at work is mostly tied to the job’s tasks and responsibilities, but can also refer to an employee’s behavior within the team.
-By definition, poor work performance happens when an employee’s performance is below his goals or expectations.
+Poor performance at work is mostly tied to the job's tasks and responsibilities, but can also refer to an employee’s behavior within the team.
+By definition, poor work performance happens when an employee's performance is below their goals or expectations.
 Sometimes performance issues are unintentional and can be fixed with solid guidance, while other forms of poor work performance reflect deeper issues such as disengagement and how the employee feels about their job.

 EXAMPLESUnintentionalIntentional